Asean's future complex amid multiple pressures: ST-WEF panel

-Still there is optimism about the region's prospects for growth although differences remain between neighbours on the way forward for the alliance.
+Still there is optimism about the region's prospects for growth, although differences remain between neighbours on the way forward for the grouping.

-This was the view of panellists joining a discussion on the Strategic Outlook for Asean, during the World Economic Forum meeting in Davos, Switzerland, on Tuesday (May 24).
+This was the view of panellists joining a discussion on the Strategic Outlook on Asean during the World Economic Forum meeting in Davos, Switzerland, yesterday.

 The session was jointly organised by The Straits Times and World Economic Forum.

-Panellist Lynn Kuok, senior fellow for Asia-Pacific at the International Institute for Strategic Studies, Singapore, said the "flurry of outreach by the US and China to engage Asean more actively sets the context of what's going on and the challenges that the region finds itself in".
+Panellist Lynn Kuok, senior fellow for Asia-Pacific at the International Institute for Strategic Studies, Singapore, said the "flurry of outreach by the US and China to engage Asean more actively sets the context of what is going on and the challenges that the region finds itself in".

-"It's nice to be wooed but not so nice to feel like you need to choose," Dr Kuok remarked, noting that South-east Asian countries sometimes feel they are caught between a rock and a hard place.
+"It is nice to be wooed, but not so nice to feel like you need to choose," Dr Kuok remarked, noting that South-east Asian countries sometimes feel they are caught between a rock and a hard place.

 "They feel their strategic options are being narrowed," she told the audience of government officials, international observers as well as business leaders.